rdfostrich/article-jws2018-ostrich/content/evaluation.md

 ### Results

 In this section, we present the results of our evaluation.
-We report the ingestion results, query evaluation times for all cases and offset result.
+We report the ingestion results, compressibility, query evaluation times for all cases and offset result.
 All raw results and the scripts that were used to process them are available on [GitHub](https://github.com/rdfostrich/ostrich-bear-results/){:.mandatory}.

 #### Ingestion

 Tables [9](#results-ingestion-time) and [10](#results-ingestion-size)
 respectively show the ingestion times and storage requirements for the different approaches for the three different benchmarks.
-OSTRICH-reduced shows the results without the auxiliary `OSP` and `POS` indexes.
-These results have been derived from the ingestion into a regular OSTRICH store, so ingestion time is not explicitly measured, only storage size.
 For BEAR-A, the HDT-based approaches outperform OSTRICH in terms of ingestion time, they are about two orders of magniture faster.
 Only HDT-CB requires slightly less storage space.
 The Jena-based approaches ingest one order of magnitude faster than OSTRICH, but require more storage space.
 For BEAR-B-daily, OSTRICH requires less storage space than all other approaches except for HDT-CB at the cost of slower ingestion.
 For BEAR-B-hourly, only HDT-CB and Jena-CB/TB require about 8 to 4 times less space than OSTRICH.
+For BEAR-B-daily and BEAR-B-hourly, OSTRICH even requires less storage space than gzip on raw N-Triples.

 <figure id="results-ingestion-time" class="table" markdown="1">